-- Vent Safety: your home’s vent ducts can be dangerous to a small child as lose vent covers can be removed causing a child to get stuck or injure themselves in a now exposed vent duct.
+- Vent Safety: your home’s vent ducts can be dangerous to a small child as loose vent covers can be removed causing a child to get stuck or injure themselves in a now exposed vent duct.
 Secure your vent covers with screws, nails, or velcro (if you want to avoid pointed edges) to prevent easy access.
 Internal mesh netting can also reduce danger without blocking your HVAC system’s airflow.
 Also, consider replacing any metal vent covers you have with plastic ones to prevent potential cuts and scrapes.

-- Securing the Outside Unit: your HVAC systems outside unit can be very dangerous to children.
+- Securing the Outside Unit: your HVAC systems outside the unit can be very dangerous to children.
 The internal blades are quite sharp and in addition to that, it can also be an electrical hazard to a curious child.
 Placing bushes or a fence around the outdoor unit can keep your children away from it but be sure to give the outside unit enough room for proper airflow.

 If you are in the Coastal Bend area CCAC, Inc. in Corpus Christi, Texas can help you with HVAC system babyproofing.
 Contact CCAC today to learn more and to make your home safer for your children.